1995 Big Ten softball tournament

 The 1995 Big Ten softball tournament was held at Alumni Field on the campus of the University of Michigan in Ann Arbor, Michigan.
 It was the second-ever Big Ten softball tournament, and the first since 1982.
 As the tournament winner, Michigan earned the Big Ten Conference's automatic bid to the 1995 NCAA Division I softball tournament.
-This was the first of four consecutive Big Ten softball tournaments that Michigan won from 1995–1998.
+This was the first of four consecutive Big Ten softball tournaments that Michigan won from 1995 to 1998.

 Format and seeding

 The 1995 tournament was a four team double-elimination tournament.
 The top four teams based on conference regular season winning percentage earned invites to the tournament.